£154,600 Compensation for Manual Handling Accident at Work

-The report concluded that her injuries included multiple fractures, cartilage tears and chronic pain.
+The reports concluded that her injuries included multiple fractures, cartilage tears and chronic pain.
 The workplace accident was also found to have had some psychological consequences for our client, including depression and Post-Traumatic Stress Disorder (PTSD).

-Gulderen also assessed the likely financial impact of the accident on our client.
+Gulderen and Melanie also assessed the likely financial impact of the accident on our client.
 This included her loss of income since the accident occurred, as well as the amount she possibly could have earned had she achieved her the promotion at work that she’d been hoping for.